-- Loan repayments to family members and friends - Bank overdraft facilities - Credit card and store card debt - Tuition fee debt - Debts which relate to non-essential items or items that could have been purchased at a more reasonable value - Credit and store card debt for a student's partner - Those where non-payment will not result in the loss of the debtor's home, liberty, essential goods or services
+- Loan repayments to family members and friends - Bank overdraft facilities - Credit card and store card debt\\ - Tuition fee debt - Debts which relate to non-essential items or items that could have been purchased at a more reasonable value - Credit and store card debt for a student's partner - Those where non-payment will not result in the loss of the debtor's home, liberty, essential goods or services

+\A car will need to be considered as an essential requirement for their course or where a student has children or caring responsibilities.
 Where a student has Car Finance/Hire Purchase or other loan relating to a purchase of a car prior to the current academic year, up to £500 will be factored into the assessment, thereby disregarding the actual amount paid by the student.

-Where a student has already agreed a realistic repayment arrangement of a nonpriority debt and has stopped using that source of credit, the repayments can be included as expenditure in the assessment for a standard award.
+\\Where a student has already agreed a realistic repayment arrangement of a nonpriority debt and has stopped using that source of credit, the repayments can be included as expenditure in the assessment for a standard award.

-B4.3 It is recommended that students with debts should be encouraged to seek advice from a debt advice service (e.g. SUBU Advice) or externally (e.g. Citizens Advice or Step Change) - www.bournemouth.ac.uk/students/help-advice/financial-support/external-funding-guidance
+- B4.3 Where a student has advised and evidenced on bank statements that they have incurred charges relating to overdraft fees, these can be included in expenditure.
+These are calculated by adding up any fees/charges listed and dividing by 52 weeks. - B4.4 It is recommended that students with debts should be encouraged to seek advice from a debt advice service (e.g. SUBU Advice) or externally (e.g. Citizens Advice or Step Change) www.bournemouth.ac.uk/students/help-advice/financial-support/external-funding-guidance